 The program also offers special Chinese art and culture workshops in between of exhibitions, which consist of an interactive video presentation and an experimental hands-on workshop.
 Learn More

-Established in 2006 through the Confucius Institute at China Institute ([email protected]), a partnership between China Institute and East China Normal University (ECNU), this six-week summer program provides scholarships for a select group of pre-service and in-service Chinese language teachers to take intensive graduate-level courses taught by distinguished ECNU professors who are leading scholars in their respective fields.
-Participating educators will earn graduate credits that may be used for Professional Development credit in schools or to obtain teaching certification from the New York State Education Department (NYSED).
+This three-week summer program, organized by Confucius Institute at China Institute (CI@CI), a partnership between China Institute and East China Normal University (ECNU) in Shanghai, provides scholarships for in-service Chinese language teachers to take intensive courses taught by distinguished professors who are leading scholars in their respective fields.
 Learn More